 Our English Language Arts curriculum in Grades 6-8 is interdisciplinary, literature based and exposes students to a wide range of genres.
 Novels, biographies and autobiographies, non-fiction, short stories and poetry are all studied.
 Writing is emphasized and includes responsorial, creative, essay and research writing projects.
 Public speaking is also included in the Grades 6, 7 and 8 curricula.

-We are very fortunate to live in the metropolitan New York City area, home to the world’s finest museums and cultural institutions.
+We are very fortunate to live in the metropolitan New York City area, home to the worlds finest museums and cultural institutions.
 Field trips take advantage of the wealth of resources around us, enrich classroom learning, and expose young people to diverse experiences.
 Field trips in Grades 6-8 have included visits to museums, plays, movies among other educational opportunities.
-In 2016-2017, students visited the 9/11 Memorial, Madame Toussad’s Wax Museum, Greenwood Cemetary, Theatreworks at the College of Staten Island.
+In 2016-2017, students visited the 9/11 Memorial, Madame Toussads Wax Museum, Greenwood Cemetery, Theatreworks at the College of Staten Island.
 At Christmas, the entire student body participated in a school-wide trip to a local movie theatre.

 Centered around reading areas with comfortable seating, the library is a reading oasis.
 Its shelves hold books and materials for all ages and includes fiction, non-fiction and reference literature.
 A media center is equipped with tablets for reading and research.
 The quiet space is open during lunch and after school; classes use the library throughout the day.
-The Mons.
-Parks Memorial Library is undergoing renovation during the 2016-2017 school year.
+The library was renovated during the 2016-2017 school year.